idameitil/sdpl-utilizing-gts/README.md

 And at the HPC: `sh /work3/idamei/wzy/ssn-clusterings/[ssn-timestamp]/superclusterings/[supercluster-timestamp]/submit-superclusters.sh`

 ### Analyse superclustering
 When all jobs are finished, run locally: `sh src/ssn-clustering/analyse-superclustering/analyse-superclustering.sh [ssn-timestamp] [superclustering-timestamp]`.
-This will generate the superclustering report, table and HMMs.
+This will generate the superclustering report, table and HMMs in `data/wzy/ssn-clusterings/[ssn-timestamp]/superclusterings/[superclustering_timestamp]`.

 ## Phylogenetic trees